-I am a Post-Doctoral Teaching Fellow in Criminology, in the Department of Applied Criminology and Forensic Studies, which I joined in August 2018.
+I am a Post-Doctoral Teaching Fellow in Criminology, in the Department of Applied Social Sciences, Forensics and Politics, which I joined in August 2018.
 I received my PhD in Research Sociology from the University of Winchester in July 2018, which was an ethnography of steroid-using subcultures in gyms in South-West England.
 I also hold an MSc in Criminology and Criminal Psychology from the University of Portsmouth’s Institute of Criminal Justice Studies, and a Bachelor of Laws (Hons) from Portsmouth Law School.

 Areas of expertise

 - Drug use

 - Qualitative Research Methods

 - Masculinities and Gender

 Reflexivity, Emotional Edgework and ‘Hidden Ethnography’ Observing Steroid Users in Gym Environments in South-West England.
 British Society of Criminology Conference 2018, Subcultural Research stream.